-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2020 reporting periods.
-With the exception of Amendment to AASB 16: COVID-19-Related Rent Concessions, these new accounting standards and interpretations have not been early adopted by the Group.
-These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2021 reporting periods.
+With the exception of Amendment to AASB 16: COVID-19-Related Rent Concessions beyond 30 June 2021, these new accounting standards and interpretations have not been early adopted by the Group.
+The adoption of these standards in future period is not expected to have a material impact on the Group's financial statements.